madnuttah/unbound-docker/doc/DETAILS.md

 * Most issues take place because there are missing files like the `unbound.log` or due to incorrect permissions on Unbound's volumes.
 The container won't start up in such cases.
 Make sure your `UNBOUND_UID/UNBOUND_GID`, default: `1000:1000`, (`_unbound:_unbound`) has read/write permissions on it's folders.

-* This image can also be used as a standalone DNS resolver _without_ Pi-hole.
+* This image can also be used as a standalone DNS resolver _without_ Pi-hole or AdGuard.
 The given ports must be changed to `53` (TCP/UDP) in your `unbound.conf` and `docker-compose.yaml` then.
 Additionally verify that connections to localhost are allowed (see extended healthcheck below).
 You need to enable a capability in your compose file as the `_unbound` user only has limited permissions, see [`issue 54`](https://github.com/madnuttah/unbound-docker/issues/54).
 You can find more information about runtime privileges and Linux capabilities [here](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).

 ```
 cap_add: